Holistic Continual Learning under Concept Drift with Adaptive Memory Realignment: Experimental Setup

-\item \textbf{Split CIFAR10 and Split CIFAR100} \cite{cifar}: Both datasets consist of 50,000 training and 10,000 test images of size 32×32.
-CIFAR10 is divided into 5 tasks with 2 classes per task, while CIFAR100 is divided into 10 tasks with 10 classes per task.
+\textbf{Datasets:} We use standard benchmarks from the continual learning literature and adapt them to incorporate concept drift: \begin{itemize} \item \textbf{Split Fashion-MNIST} \citep{DBLP:journals/corr/abs-1708-07747}: Comprises 70,000 grayscale images of size 28×28 (60,000 for training and 10,000 for testing) across 10 classes.
+The dataset is split into 5 tasks, each containing 2 classes. \item \textbf{Split CIFAR10 and Split CIFAR100} \citep{cifar}: Both datasets consist of 50,000 training and 10,000 test images of size 32×32.
+CIFAR10 is divided into 5 tasks with 2 classes per task, while CIFAR100 is divided into 10 tasks with 10 classes per task. \item \textbf{Split Tiny-ImageNet} \citep{le2015tiny}: A subset of ImageNet \citep{ILSVRC15} containing 100,000 training and 10,000 test images of size 64×64 across 200 classes.
+It is split into 10 tasks, each with 20 classes. \end{itemize} To induce concept drift, we apply various image transformations \citep{hendrycks2019benchmarking} at several severity levels.
+As detailed in Appendix \ref{appendix:concept-drift-transform}, the highest-severity permutation provides the most pronounced distribution shift and is therefore used in all experiments.